You can thrive in the gig economy

 What is the gig economy?

-As with many major movements, a combination of business trends, tech and culture are shaping the gig economy’s emergence.
+As with many major movements, a combination of business trends, tech, and culture is shaping the gig economy.

-Additionally, a contracting model allows businesses to access experts for specific projects or busy periods, benefiting from talent which might otherwise be too expensive to keep in-house permanently.
+Additionally, a contracting model allows businesses to access experts for specific projects or busy periods, benefiting from talent that might otherwise be too expensive to keep in-house permanently.

-In tandem with this change in how businesses operate, tech platforms have sprung up, offering new ways to connect in a global marketplace.
-So instead of a business hiring a web developer, they can outsource (also known as “offshoring”) through online marketplaces.
+In tandem with this change in how businesses operate.
+Tech platforms have sprung up, offering new ways to connect with a wider market, often on a global scale.
+So instead of a business hiring a staff member for graphic design, they can outsource (also known as “offshoring”) through online marketplaces.

 How did the pandemic affect the gig economy?

 When the COVID-19 pandemic struck in early 2020, previously underappreciated jobs were suddenly deemed “essential” by the government.
-Because of quarantines, social-distancing measures and curfews, gig economy workers, such as those working for grocery delivery apps, became heroes, as millions in lockdown relied on them for basic necessities.
+Because of quarantines, social-distancing measures, and curfews, gig economy workers, such as those providing food delivery service, became heroes, as millions in lockdown relied on them for basic necessities.

 The indispensability of gig workers coupled with the slew of layoffs that followed the pandemic exposed a harsh truth: Being an employee isn’t as secure as we once thought it was.
 When you’re an employee, you have one job.
 Lose that job, and you lose 100% of your income (unless you get unemployment benefits).
 But when you’re a gig worker, you have multiple contract jobs.
 Lose one—or even a few—and you still have some work rolling in.